juliasilge/widyr/README.md

 install_github("dgrtwo/widyr")
 ```

-### Towards a precise definition of "wide" data
+## Towards a precise definition of "wide" data

-The term "wide data" has gone out of fashion as being "imprecise" [(Wickham 2014)](http://vita.had.co.nz/papers/tidy-data.pdf)).
-I think the term
+The term "wide data" has gone out of fashion as being "imprecise" [(Wickham 2014)](http://vita.had.co.nz/papers/tidy-data.pdf)), but I think with a proper definition the term could be entirely meaningful and useful.

-A **wide** dataset is a matrix where:
+A **wide** dataset is one or more matrices where:

 * Each row is one **item**
 * Each column is one **feature**
 * Each value is one **observation**
-* A separate matrix for each **variable**
+* Each matrix is one **variable**

 When would you want data to be wide rather than tidy?
-Notable examples include classification, clustering, factorization, or other operations that can take advantage of a matrix structure.
-In general, when you want to **compare across items** rather than compare between variables, this is a useful structure.
+Notable examples include classification, clustering, correlation, factorization, or other operations that can take advantage of a matrix structure.
+In general, when you want to **compare between items** rather than compare between variables, this is a useful structure.

+The widyr package is based on the observation that during a tidy data analysis, you often want data to be wide only *temporarily*, before returning to a tidy structure for visualization and further analysis. widyr makes this easy through a set of `pairwise_` functions.

-### Example: gapminder
+## Example: gapminder

 Consider the gapminder dataset in the [gapminder package](https://cran.r-project.org/web/packages/gapminder/index.html).